Yorky0608/javafx/README.md

 ## Project Overview

-This project implements a modpack management system based on the UML class diagram provided.
+This project implements a modpack management system.
 It consists of three main classes that follow an inheritance hierarchy, allowing for comprehensive modpack and mod management with a user-friendly JavaFX interface.

 ## Class Architecture